 If you’ve never visited a discount supermarket in your area, make a point to give one a try.
 You might be surprised at what you will find and the money you will add back into your budget.

 While these stores—like most—carry lots of processed junk foods, they also carry wholesome foods like produce and dry goods.
 The best bet for eating well while shopping at these is to stick to the store’s perimeter while avoiding most of the inner aisles.
+Nowadays, a lot of these stores offer special food items like gluten-free, organic, and even dairy-free items.

 5. Eliminate Unnecessary Ingredients.